Commands Reference

 Example

-bgit sync --fixbgit delete
+bgit sync --fixbgit bind

 Remove an identity